|

 By AMANDA RICKER Bozeman Daily Chronicle Staff Writer 9.1.09

 City officials expected it would take awhile for the lower-priced homes to start going up, as new developments being proposed went through the planning and permitting process before building, said Assistant Planning Director Chris Saunders.
-In its original approval of the ordinance, the city commission stipulated that its effectiveness be reviewed in two years.
+Then the economy took a dive.
+“There simply have not been a lot of major subdivisions or major condominium developments that have come in” to the city that could be subject to the ordinance, Saunders said this week.

-Neighbors concerned about Workforce Housing Some Bozeman homeowners aren’t sure they want affordable-housing units in their neighborhoods, Brit Fontenot, city neighborhood coordinator, told the Bozeman City Commission Wednesday. |
+Some Bozeman homeowners aren’t sure they want affordable-housing units in their neighborhoods, Brit Fontenot, city neighborhood coordinator, told the Bozeman City Commission Wednesday.

 Bozeman’s Workforce Housing Still Months Away